rbowsley/lamplighthelp/source/16-15-0_Backups.markdown

 To view a list or download backups,

 - Go to system admin.
-- Find the 'File Transfer' section, and click on 'View recent backups'.
+- Find the 'File Transfer' section and click on 'View recent backups'.
 - Here you will see a list of available backups.
 Click the one that you would like to download.